luisjguedes/observability-playbook-docs/contributing/style-guide.md

 This repo follows a concise, customer-focused style aligned with Microsoft’s guidance: https://learn.microsoft.com/en-us/style-guide/welcome/

 This file is a practical “working standard” for contributors.
-It does **not** copy the Microsoft guide, it applies the same principles in a repo-friendly way.
+It doesn't copy the Microsoft guide, it applies the same principles in a repo-friendly way.

 ---